 - Chinese Burmese Chili Chicken

-Later this week, I’ll post my adventures making candied or crystallized ginger.
-You can eat it straight or find endless ways to use it in baking and beverages.
+Fresh ginger is lovely.
+But so is the sweetened, preserved version known as candied or crystallized ginger.
+Later this week, I’ll post my adventures making it using David Lebovitz’s recipe.
+Although you can buy it already candied or crystallized, I much prefer the homemade version.
+Try it.
+I think you’ll agree.
+And you can eat it straight or find endless ways to use it in baking and beverages.
 For example,

 Hope I’ve inspired you to experiment with fresh ginger.
 I look forward to hearing from you on how you use fresh ginger – after you’ve peeled it!